 - Request a deferral

-You can ask for a deferral in judgement depending on the kind of offense.
+You can ask for a deferral in judgment depending on the kind of offense.
 A request for deferral includes a no contest plea.
-A deferral is a postponement of judgement.
+A deferral is a postponement of judgment.
 It gives you a window of time to remedy or offset an offense, for example by obtaining and maintaining insurance, or by taking a driver safety course.
 You must also pay associated court fees and avoid committing the same kind of infraction during the deferral period.
 If you can successfully complete the terms of your deferral, the case will be dismissed.
 The exact cost of your deferral varies and will be reflected in the online case portal after your request is processed.